papr8ka/-lwjgl-basics-wiki/FrameBufferObjects.md

 You can check to see if frame buffer objects are supported in hardware with `Framebuffer.isSupported()`.
 If it returns `false`, then you will get an error when you try to create a frame buffer.
 This is generally only a problem on very old drivers, most of which will not work with shaders anyways, and so are not worth our time.
 To give you an idea of support, about [93% of drivers](http://feedback.wildfiregames.com/report/opengl/) support `GL_EXT_framebuffer_object`.
 Users that don't support this are probably not going to be able to run shaders, either, and you'd be better off telling them to update their graphics card and drivers.

+In your rendering loop, you will use FBOs like so:

 ## Under the Hood